Scrap Metal For Cash

 What are the preferred methods of payment?

-As indicated above, the over-riding requirement is for payment methods to have traceability and a verifiable audit trail.
-An electronic transfer of funds, written receipt or named cheque is preferable, a payment needs to be linked to an identifiable account.
+As indicated above, the overriding requirement is for payment methods to have traceability and a verifiable audit trail.
+An electronic transfer of funds, written receipt or named cheque is preferable.
+Payment needs to be linked to an identifiable account.

 Which payment methods (aside from cash) are not permitted?

 Any payment instructions which provide anonymous and near-cash alternatives are NOT permitted.
-This includes:
+Including:

 - foreign currency